Chuckle Bros (comics)

-Chuckle Bros was a single-panel comic created by brothers Brian and Ron Boychuk.
+Chuckle Bros was a single-panel comic created by Canadian brothers Brian and Ron Boychuk.

 Publication history

 The comics were previously illustrated by Ronnie Martin, whose role was taken over by Ron Boychuk after he left to pursue other business ventures.
 The strip ended on July 1, 2017.

 Beginnings

 Brian Boychuk first began compiling ideas for comics while on vacation with family in 2003.
 After generating more than 20 solid concepts for comics, he approached his brother Ron, whose interest was also sparked, and the two came up with numerous ideas.
 As the brothers were not themselves artists, they began searching for an illustrator, putting advertisements on the internet as well as visiting art and animation classes with no success.
 Brian eventually met Ronnie Martin, a visual artist and sign painter, after he saw him sketching before a choir performance in which both of their daughters were involved.
 Brian asked Ronnie if he would be interested in drawing comics and he agreed.
 The comic made its debut in a self-published book entitled On the Road – First Edition Collection.